peterdekker/prediction-histling/README.md

  ```
  * A browser window will open.
 Now, click the notebook: `Word prediction in computational historical linguistics.ipynb`.
 The first time you use it, pick the kernel `ph-env` from menu `Kernel > Change kernel > env`.

+ Thanks to Mathieu Fannee for describing the steps of running Python virtual environments on Windows.